atkinsonline/CollectionViewTest1/README.md

 The problem is that SelectedFruits is null

 I have seen this in windows and Android but have not tried other platforms.

+If I do the same with single selection and bind to SelectedItem, it works fine so it is just multi that is not working - for me!